 However, there is a catch.
 Bankruptcy can wipe out the debtor’s liability to pay outstanding unsecured debts, but this does not wipe out the obligation to pay for the home.
 The lender still has the right to the house if the debt is not paid.

 While the automatic stay can temporarily stop the foreclosure proceedings, the filer will have a very short period of time to pay any past due payments.
 The debtor also must continue making the regular monthly mortgage payments after the case is discharged until the entire balance owed has been paid in full.

 Can Filing for Chapter 13 Bankruptcy Stop a Foreclosure?

 Chapter 13 bankruptcy proceedings allow the debtor to repay debts through a reorganization repayment plan.
 Under Chapter 13 bankruptcy, the debtor can include past-due mortgage payments into this repayment plan which enables the debtor to keep the home.

 The Chapter 13 repayment plan allows the debtor to pay off past due amounts a little bit at a time over several years rather than forcing a lump sum upfront.
 If the debtor can remain current on these monthly plans and mortgage payments, he or she should be able to keep the home.

 Sometimes the foreclosure action may be filed for lack of payment of homeowner’s association fees or property taxes on the home.
 If that is the case, the debtor would be responsible for the amount owed up to the date of filing for Chapter 13, case can be repaid over the life of the repayment plan (usually 3-5 years).

 The debtor would also be responsible for paying any new taxes or new homeowners association fees that become due during the repayment period.

-An experienced Texas bankruptcy lawyer can help you apply determine the best way to stop a foreclosure, select the best exemptions to protect your property and can help address any concerns you have about the bankruptcy process.
+An experienced Texas bankruptcy lawyer can help you apply to determine the best way to stop a foreclosure, select the best exemptions to protect your property, and can help address any concerns you have about the bankruptcy process.